-Letrozole and Clomiphene at Fertility Institute of Texas
+Letrozole and Clomiphene at Texas Fertility Center of New Braunfels

 Clomiphene (Clomid®, Serophene®) is an oral medication and is historically one of the most commonly used medications in fertility care.
 Clomiphene has been used for decades to help women get pregnant.
 As a result, many physicians and patients are comfortable utilizing it as a first-line therapy.